kaboc/pot/packages/pottery/README.md

 `pots` is a Map with key-value pairs of a Pot and a factory.
 Each of the factories becomes available for a corresponding Pot thereafter.

+> [!NOTE]
-It is easier to understand how to use Pottery by imagining it as something similar to `MultiProvider` of the provider package, although they internally work quite differently.
+> It is easier to understand how to use `Pottery` by imagining it as something
+> similar to `MultiProvider` of the provider package, although they internally
+> work quite differently:
+>

-- MultiProvider
+> - MultiProvider
-    - Creates objects and provides them so that they are available down the tree.
+>     - Creates objects and provides them so that they are available in the subtree.
-- Pottery
+> - Pottery
-    - Replaces factories to make Pots ready so that they are available after that point.
+>     - Replaces factories to make pots ready so that they are available after
-      The widget tree is only used to manage the lifespan of factories and objects in Pots, so Pots are still available outside the tree.
+>       that point.
+The widget tree is only used to manage the lifetime of
+>       factories and objects in pots, so pots are still available outside the
+>       tree.

-Removing Pottery from the tree (e.g. navigating back from the page where Pottery is used) resets all Pots in the `pots` map and replaces their factories to throw an [PotNotReadyException].
+Removing `Pottery` from the tree (e.g. navigating back from the page where `Pottery` is used) resets all pots in the `pots` map and replaces their factories to throw an [PotNotReadyException].

-**Note:**
+> [!NOTE]

-If a target Pot is not pending and an object already exists in it when Pottery is created, Pottery replaces the object as well as the factory immediately.
+> If a target pot is not pending and an object already exists in it when `Pottery`
+> is created, `Pottery` immediately replaces the object as well as the factory.

 ### LocalPottery

-This widget defines new factories for existing Pots to create objects that are available only in the subtree.
+This widget defines new factories for existing pots to create objects that are available only in the subtree.

-An important fact is that the factories of the existing Pots are not replaced, but new separate factories are associated with those Pots for local use only.
-Therefore, calling a Pot still returns the object held globally in the Pot.
-Use [of()] instead to obtain the local object.
-The example below illustrates the behaviour.
+An important fact is that the existing pots remain unchanged.
+The factories and objects are associated with those pots and stored in [LocalPottery] for local use.
+Therefore, calling `yourPot()` still returns the globally accessible object stored in the pot itself.
+Use [of()][of] instead to obtain the local object.

 ```dart
 final fooPot = Pot(() => Foo(111));